-Prerequisite: All year 1 to 4 subjects part-time / year 1 to 2 full-time
+Prerequisite: All years 1 to 4 subjects part time

 Indepth study of the methods and techniques of real estate market and feasibility studies.
 A study of portfolio management with an introduction to the techniques of investment and portfolio analysis.

 16455 PROFESSIONAL PRACTICE REVIEW 2 year hours